happybeing/vdash/README.md

 The path to logfiles vary depending on which Autonomi Node Application you are using, and also on your operating system.
 The following are just examples so you will need to provide paths for your particular setup.

 ### Display of Token values
-`vdash` shows node earnings and storage cost in terms of Autononomi tokens as 'nanos' or billionths of a token.
+`vdash` shows node earnings and storage cost in terms of Autonomi tokens as 'nanos' or billionths of a token.
 It can though be made to display token values in a local currency (e.g. U.S. dollar, British pound etc).
 For this it needs a way to obtain the conversion rate for the currency and be told what symbol to use in the display (e.g. "$", "£" etc.).